 Statute of Limitations – A law that determines the period of time that someone has to file a legal action, usually beginning when the injury or damage occurs.

 Strict Liability – A legal doctrine that holds a defendant liable for harm caused by their actions regardless of their level of care.

-Tort – A civil or private wrong committed against a person or property, resulting in legal liability.
+Tort – A civil or private wrong committed against a person or property that results in legal liability.

-Underinsured Motorist Coverage (UM) – An auto insurance policy provision that extends coverage caused by a motorist without enough insurance coverage.
+Underinsured Motorist Coverage (UM) – An auto insurance policy provision that extends coverage to injuries and property damage caused by a motorist without enough insurance coverage.

-Workers’ Compensation – Employer insurance providing compensation to employees for economic losses due to a job-related injury or illness.
+Workers’ Compensation – Employer insurance providing medical coverage as well as compensation to employees for economic losses due to a job-related injury or illness.
 For more information on workers’ comp, read How Do I Get Workers’ Compensation?

-Wrongful Death – A claim made on behalf of the survivors or beneficiaries of a person who has died as a result of wrongful conduct—either negligent or intentional.
+Wrongful Death – A claim made on behalf of the survivors or beneficiaries of a person who has died as the result of wrongful conduct, either negligent or intentional.

 If you have any more questions regarding personal injury claims or any other legal work, contact the attorneys at Kelly & West today.

 “Reggie Kelly is a fantastic attorney with fantastic paralegals.
 My wife and I have been using him and his firm since 1983 when we first purchased property in Harnett County 37 years ago.
 He offers excellent legal advice and guidance.
 He never gets in a hurry to get us out the door because of his next appointment.
 He always takes the time needed to check out all of the issues that might come up.
 Reggie Kelly is a proud American and he loves our country and he wants everyone to do well.
 Reggie Kelly is an even finer person than he is a fantastic attorney and we are very fortunate to also be able to call him and his wife Cheryl our friends.
 We give him a 10 STAR Review!”